Chef Mil

 Hello est15, When I worked in the restaurant, I had access to better quality foods at a better price, but only because the restaurant chose and set up accounts with purveyors who had the good stuff.
 Otherwise, I shop at higher quality markets and at the local organic farmers' market close to me.
 Personally, I always pick the good stuff. :)

-What's the most dramatic "before-and-after" improvement you've ever seen with a patient?Hi baron, I liked that movie.
+What happens when a car blows past a tollbooth without paying?Hi baron, I liked that movie.
 They did a good job; I heard that Thomas Keller, the famous chef from French Laundry helped with the movie.
 Since I live close to Pixar, I've worked in the space where they helped to make the "cooking" sections of that movie.
 Did you like it?

 Hi 7, Not sure if that is an American custom because I've seen in Europe where they serve the salad after.
 They do eat smaller portions there, so it works for them.
 I suspect here in America it's because people HAVE to eat their vegetables before the main event or else they won't eat them.
 It's hard to get people to eat their veggies sometimes.
 Can you split the salad with someone, so you'll have more room for the entree?